 For information on Clemson University's Non-Discrimination Policy, please visit this website.

 For the purpose of determining final financial aid eligibility, enrollment is defined as total hours enrolled as of midnight on the last day to drop classes without a “W” based on the academic calendar.
 Hours attempted for evaluating satisfactory academic progress are also set based on this date.
+The academic calendar for regular/long term is used for determining eligibility for all funds except the Federal Pell Grant, which can be adjusted up or down based on current enrollment up until the last day to drop classes without a “W” in Minimester D.

 If you are receiving University scholarships and state scholarships and grants, you are required to enroll as a full-time student, defined as 12 credit hours per semester for undergraduates.